Frequently asked questions & Answers

 Q: What types of shares does Tallink have?

-A: Tallink Grupp has only one class of ordinary shares.
+A: Tallink Grupp has only one class of ordinary shares and each share carries one vote at the shareholders’ general meeting.

 Q: Does Tallink have outstanding bonds?